jamesakm/Terraform-Information/README.md

 # Terraform Information Module

-Terraform module to display the current Release, Version and Website details in JSON format from its API.
+This Terraform module to display only Product, current Release, Version and Website details in JSON format from its API.

-The Terraform API provides a few below informations while we call them on the browser/curl.
+The Terraform API provides a below informations while we call them on the browser/curl.

 Terraform API : https://checkpoint-api.hashicorp.com/v1/check/terraform